Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 =============

 Custom channel color
-   Sets the color to use in the channel region of the Dope Sheet.
+   Sets the color to use in the channel region of the :doc:`Dope Sheet </editors/dope_sheet/grease_pencil>`.